Proximity effect (electromagnetism): Explanation

 A changing magnetic field will influence the distribution of an electric current flowing within an electrical conductor, by electromagnetic induction.
 When an alternating current (AC) flows through a conductor, it creates an associated alternating magnetic field around it.
 The alternating magnetic field induces eddy currents in adjacent conductors, altering the overall distribution of current flowing through them.
 The result is that the current is concentrated in the areas of the conductor farthest away from nearby conductors carrying current in the same direction.

-The proximity effect can significantly increase the AC resistance of adjacent conductors when compared to its resistance to a DC current.
+The proximity effect can significantly increase the AC resistance of adjacent conductors when compared to their resistance with a DC current.
 The effect increases with frequency.
 At higher frequencies, the AC resistance of a conductor can easily exceed ten times its DC resistance.

-Example

-For example, if two wires carrying the same alternating current lie parallel to one another, as would be found in a coil used in an inductor or transformer, the magnetic field of one wire will induce longitudinal eddy currents in the adjacent wire, that flow in long loops along the wire, in the same direction as the main current on the side of the wire facing away from the other wire, and back in the opposite direction on the side of the wire facing the other wire.
-Thus the eddy current will reinforce the main current on the side facing away from the first wire, and oppose the main current on the side facing the first wire.
-The net effect is to redistribute the current in the cross section of the wire into a thin strip on the side facing away from the other wire.
-Since the current is concentrated into a smaller area of the wire, the resistance is increased.

-Similarly, in two adjacent conductors carrying alternating currents flowing in opposite directions, such as are found in power cables and pairs of bus bars, the current in each conductor is concentrated into a strip on the side facing the other conductor.
+Example: two parallel wires

+The cause of proximity effect can be seen from the accompanying drawings of two parallel wires next to each other carrying alternating current (AC).
+The righthand wire in each drawing has the top part transparent to show the currents inside the metal.
+Each drawing depicts a point in the alternating current cycle when the current is increasing.